-3. We don’t provide customers enough information
+We don’t provide customers with enough information

-Our Internet storefront is supposed to be equipped with necessary information to act as sales person on our behalf.
-Department stores have sales ladies who will guide us on finding the right pair of shoes, correct size and guide us to the cashier.
+Our Internet storefront is supposed to be equipped with the necessary information to act as a sales person on our behalf.
+Department stores have sales ladies who will guide us on finding the right pair of shoes, correct size, and guide us to the cashier.
 While this physical experience is not expected online, our website must be informative enough to provide answers to common customer questions and intuitive enough to anticipate how a visitor is going to behave.

 Let us ask ourselves:

 - Have we provided enough information about our online business?